Rexburg Idaho Temple

-The Rexburg Idaho Temple is the 125th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Rexburg Idaho Temple is the 125th operating temple of the Church of Jesus Christ of Latter-day Saints.
 The intent to build the temple was announced by the First Presidency on December 12, 2003, in a letter to local church leaders.
 The temple was the third in Idaho, and the first in the state in the 21st century.

 The temple has a single attached end spire with a statue of the angel Moroni.
 This temple was designed by Bob Petroff and Architectural Nexus, using a classic modern style.
 A groundbreaking ceremony, to signify the beginning of construction, was held on July 30, 2005, conducted by John H. Groberg.

 History

 The temple was announced by the First Presidency on December 12, 2003, in a letter to local priesthood leaders.
 The groundbreaking ceremony, signifying beginning of construction, was held on July 30, 2005, with John H. Groberg presiding, and local church members and community leaders attending.

 The temple was dedicated on February 10, 2008 and was the first temple dedicated by Thomas S. Monson as the church's new president.
 The Rexburg Idaho Temple was the third in Idaho, with a fourth dedicated in Twin Falls later in the year.
 The temple sits south of the Brigham Young University–Idaho (BYU–Idaho) campus on the south side of Rexburg.
-Prior to its completion, BYU–Idaho was the only university owned by the LDS Churchthat did not have a temple adjacent to its campus.
+Prior to its completion, BYU–Idaho was the only university owned by the church that did not have a temple adjacent to its campus.

 The designing of this temple differs from others since it was designed by a private firm, not the church's architectural department.
 This was done because the church wished it to have a fresh new look.
 The temple has two progressive endowment and five sealing rooms.

 On August 30, 2007, it was announced that the temple's open house would begin on December 29, 2007, and run through January 26, 2008.
 The dedication was scheduled for February 3, 2008; however, due to the death of church president Gordon B. Hinckley and his funeral planned for February 2, 2008, the dedication was postponed one week and was dedicated on February 10 by Monson.
 Val R. Christensen was the temple's first president.

 Like much of the city, the temple sits atop a hill, with a shield volcano nearby; making the temple a prominent landmark visible from many parts of the area.

 In 2020, like all the church's others, the Rexburg Idaho Temple was closed in response to the COVID-19 pandemic.